 Purpose

-This statement is used to create sensitivity data protection rules.
+This statement is used to create a sensitive data protection rule.

 Note